A Two-Step Pre-Processing for Semidefinite Programming: Background

 In the case of $\mathbb{S}^n$, and its dual $\mathbb{S}^n$ (self-duality), there is a correspondence between $r$-dimensional linear subspaces $\mathcal{R}$ of $\mathbb{R}^n$ and faces of $\mathbb{S}^n$, wherein $F_{\mathcal{R}} := \{ X \in \mathbb{S}^n \textrm{ such that range } X \subseteq \mathcal{R} \}$ is a face of $\mathbb{S}^n$.
 Consequently, for any matrix $V \in \mathbb{R}^{n \times r}$ with range $V$ equal to $\mathcal{R}$, we have $F_{\mathcal{R}} = V \mathbb{S}^r V^T$, i.e., the face is isomorphic to an $r$-dimensional positive semi-definite cone $\mathbb{S}^r$.
 Subsequently, the $F_{\mathcal{R}}$ is being exposed by some $UU^T$ for $U \in \mathbb{R}^{n \times (n - r)}$.

-In facial reduction, one considers an instance of \eqref{P}, where the Slater condition is violated, and construct an equivalent instance, where it is satisfied.
-(For the simple example of the introduction, one would replace $\min_{x, y \ge 0} x$ such that $x = y$, with $\min_{x \ge 0} x$ without any constraints.)
-Whereas in linear programming, this is a one-step procedure, amounting to solving a linear system, in semidefinite programming, this is an iterative procedure.
+In facial reduction, one considers an instance of \eqref{P}, where the Slater condition fails, and iteratively constructs an equivalent instance, which has a Slater point.
 In each iteration, one aims to find $y$ such that:

-If no such vector $y$ exists, Slater condition holds by the Theorem of the Alternative \cite[Theorem 3.1.2]{DrusWolk:16}.
+If no such vector $y$ exists, the Slater condition holds by the Theorem of the Alternative (Theorem 3.1.2 in \cite{DrusWolk:16}).
 Otherwise, we know that the minimal face containing the feasible set is contained in $\mathcal{K'} := (\sum_{i=0}^m y_i A_i)^{\perp} \cap \mathcal{K}$, which yields an equivalent:

 This leaves only the small matter of an efficient implementation.